BabylonJS/BabylonNative/Documentation/BuildSystem.md

 submodules; the problem cannot be solved by either lateral or vertical dependency management, and it is likely that another approach, such as the modification of one or more of the repositories, will be necessary in order to allow these submodules to work together.
-- Assigning the responsibility for supplying *all* dependencies to the `Root Project` makes each dependency submodule less of a "black box" because the `Root Project` must now know about the submodule's dependencies so that it can supply them.
+- Making the `Root Project` responsible for the satisfaction of *all* dependencies makes each dependency submodule less of a "black box" because the `Root Project` must now know about the submodule's dependencies so that it can supply them.
 In practice, this tends to be a small cost, as adding additional submodules is not difficult and makes the